-Monitoring inclinometers BH03 and BH06 has been undertaken in accordance with the procedures detailed in Section 1.4 of this report and are presented in Appendix B. While undertaking this round of monitoring of the site (10th December 2009), BH03 was found to have been vandalised and has not been monitored.
+Monitoring inclinometers BH03 and BH06 has been undertaken in accordance with the procedures detailed in Section 1.4 of this report and are presented in While undertaking a round of monitoring of the site on 10th December 2009.
+BH03 was found to have been vandalised and has not been monitored since then.